-This article reviews my flight on Emirates A380 in Business Class Dubai to Düsseldorf.
+This article reviews our flight on Emirates A380 in Business Class Dubai to Düsseldorf.
 This was the second leg of an insane mileage run.
-You can read about my first leg from Düsseldorf to Dubai, along with my other reviews of Emirates in Business Class and Emirates First Class (the latter is rather good but the Emirates Business Class product falls short with seats that are too narrow for a good nights sleep.
+You can read about the first leg from Düsseldorf to Dubai, along with our other reviews of Emirates in Business Class and Emirates First Class (the latter is rather good but the Emirates Business Class product falls short with seats that are too narrow for a good nights sleep.

-If you travel through the Emirates hub in Dubai airport you will be given access to their Business Class lounge.
-I have reviewed and shared pictures of the Emirates Business Class Lounge at Dubai Airport.
+If you travel through the Emirates hub in Dubai airport, you will be given access to their Business Class lounge.
+We have reviewed the Emirates Business Class Lounge at Dubai Airport.

 Emirates Business Class Cabin Review